drhdev/epicycles-plot/README.md

 - $\phi_k$ = phase offset
 - $t$ = parameter (angle)

-The script also computes the **winding number** for each pixel: the number of times the curve winds around that point.
+The script also computes the **winding number** for each pixel not on the epicycle: the number of times the curve winds around that point.
 Pixels with an odd winding number are colored with `ODD_COLOR`, pixels with an even winding number are colored with `EVEN_COLOR`.

 ## Installation